Ivann-2612/Zavrsni-projekat/README.md

-###  npm install   install node modules for this project
+install node modules for this project and then:
+###  npm install
 cd zavrsni-projekat

 In the project directory, you can run: